Lguyogiro/fst-nahuatl/README.md

 capture eventually.
 For now, the models are built to most closely resemble the Nahuatl of Omitlán, Tepetzintla.

-The primary deliverables of this project are:
+The planned deliverables of this project are:
 1. Morphological analyzer/accepter
 2. Spell Checker (uses the morphological accepter from 1)
 3. Orthographical Normalization (already implemented in pure Python in a different repo).